Dr. Baravarian’s Blog

 A most interesting case of mine involves a 69-year-old male who came to me four months after shattering his heel bone (or calcaneus).
 He was trimming branches on a ladder about 6 feet high when he fell and landed right on his heel bone.
 He went to urgent care, where x-rays were taken, revealing no obvious fracture.
 He then went on to see another foot specialist, who diagnosed him with a heel fracture and treated his injury conservatively with immobilization in a walking cast boot.

 After four months of immobilization, he was sent for a CT scan, which revealed a shattered heel bone within the joint, and by then it had healed in a poor position.
-It was decided to order a bone stimulator for the patient to help this fracture heel.
+It was decided to order a bone stimulator for the patient to help heal the fracture in the heel.

 At this point, the patient came to me at Dr. Bob for a second opinion.
 By now he was terribly discouraged and wondered why it would take so long for his fracture to heal.
 Plus he was having a lot of pain when he walked, even in the walking cast boot.